top of page

 Can SPASC assist me in buying a boat?

-Yes, we would be pleased to assist you with that process.
-Please contact us and we'll find the right member to help or visit our Boats for Sale page.
+Yes, we would be pleased to assist you with advice around that process.
+Please contact us and we'll find the right member to help advise you or you may wish to visit our Boats for Sale page.

 Can I store my boat at the SPASC clubhouse?

 SPASC has very limited space remaining for boat storage and then only for boats raced regularly.
-However, please contact us to discuss.
+Currently the clubhouse storage is full.

 How often does SPASC hold races?

-The SPASC season usually runs from September until April.
-Our Twilight Series occurs on Friday afternoons from early October between 5:30 and 7:00 pm for single-handed, off-the-beach dinghies.
+The SPASC season usually runs from early September until April.
+Our Twilight Series occurs on Friday afternoons during daylight savings from early October between 5:30 and 7:00 pm for single-handed, off-the-beach dinghies.
 Club Pointscore and Club Championship races are held nearly every Saturday, commencing at 2 pm.

 What boat rigging & launching facilities are provided at SPASC?

-We have ample parking, a large, grassed rigging area and two wide ramps for launching and retrieving dinghies and catamarans using beach-trolleys and larger boats using trailers.
+We have ample parking, a large, grassed rigging area and two wide ramps either side of the club for launching and retrieving dinghies and catamarans using beach-trolleys and a third narrower boat ramp for larger sailing boats using trailers.

 Does SPASC provide ‘Learn to Sail’ classes?

-SPASC provides a Junior Sailing Program and is accredited by Australian Sailing to provide Discover Sailing courses.
+SPASC provides both Adult and Junior Learn to Sail Programs and is accredited by Australian Sailing to provide Discover Sailing courses.

-If you are an adult interested in learning the art of sailing, please visit RevolutioniseSport for the latest information.
+If you are an adult interested in learning the art of sailing, please visit our RevolutioniseSport website for the latest information.

 What is the process for becoming a SPASC member?

-Once you have met the team and feel that SPASC suits your needs, please register for membership through our RevolutioniseSport facility.
+Once you have met the team and feel that SPASC suits your needs, please register for membership through our RevolutioniseSport website pages.
 The committee will then progress your membership.

 What is the Active Kids program?